BA (Hons) Digital Marketing

 Informal interviews may be held by academic/ admissions staff where:

-• The suitability of a candidate is in doubt and further evidence is sought.
+- The suitability of a candidate is in doubt and further evidence is sought.

-• The candidate presents an unusual set of qualifications taken or pending, and an appropriate conditional offer needs to be determined.
+- The candidate presents an unusual set of qualifications taken or pending, and an appropriate conditional offer needs to be determined.

-• Candidates may need advice on the appropriateness of the programme.
+- Candidates may need advice on the appropriateness of the programme.

 Applicants invited for an informal interview will always be informed of its purpose.

-Access to a laptop/PC, (Windows operating system), required for work on assignments.
+Access to a laptop/PC (Windows operating system) required for work on assignments.

-Travel expenses to travel to QA centres should be covered by the employer.
+If you are an employer, the maximum funding for this programme is £21,000.
+Expenses for travel to QA centres should be covered by the employer.